JGrana01/huetil/README.md

 attempt to get one from the bridge.
 This requires the user to first press the round "link" button on the top of the Hue Bridge, then press Enter when prompted by install.
 If successful, it populates the ApiHash (username) in huetil.conf. huetil is now ready for use.
-If the user decides to do this later or it fails, they can attempt it again wirh huetil by executing:
+If the user decides to do this later or it fails, they can attempt it again with huetil by executing:

 **$ huetil gethueun**